WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 If we re-use existing TLS server certificates, we incur the risks that:

-1. TLS server certificates must be accessible from online servers, so they're easier to steal than an offline key.
-A package's signing key doesn't need to be online.
+1. TLS server certificates must be accessible from online servers, so they're easier to steal or use as signing oracles than an offline key.
+An exchange's signing key doesn't need to be online.
-2. A server using an origin-trusted key for one purpose (e.g. TLS) might accidentally sign something that looks like a package, or vice versa.
+2. A server using an origin-trusted key for one purpose (e.g. TLS) might accidentally sign something that looks like an exchange, or vice versa.

 If these risks are too high, we could define a new Extended Key Usage (Section 4.2.1.12 of {{?RFC5280}}) that requires CAs to issue new keys for this purpose or a new certificate extension to do the same.
 A new EKU would probably require CAs to also issue new intermediate certificates because of how browsers trust EKUs.
-Both an EKU and a new extension take a long time to deploy and allow CAs to charge package-signers more than normal server operators, which will reduce adoption.
+Both an EKU and a new extension take a long time to deploy and allow CAs to charge exchange-signers more than normal server operators, which will reduce adoption.

-The rest of this document will assume we can re-use existing TLS server certificates.
+The rest of this document assumes we can re-use existing TLS server certificates.

 ### Signature constraints